MetisProtocol/metis-sequencer-contract/README.md

 Main contract code function introduction:

-1. LockingManager: This contract is a main function contract, allowing users to lock tokens to apply to become a sequencer, receive rewards, unlock tokens to exit the sequencer, reward distribution, and other management functions can refer to the contract source code.
+1. LockingPool: This contract is a main function contract, allowing users to lock tokens to apply to become a sequencer, receive rewards, unlock tokens to exit the sequencer, reward distribution, and other management functions can refer to the contract source code.
-2. LockingEscrow: This contract keeps locked tokens by LockingManager
+2. LockingInfo: This contract keeps locked tokens information for LockingPool
-3. MetisSequencerSet: This contract controls blocks production
+3. MetisSequencerSet: This contract controls blocks production on metis layer2

 # Example